Setting Dance Goals: Aligning Expectations with Commitment

 Understanding and acceptance are two traits necessary for building strong, healthy relationships, which is why EI can benefit overall mental health.
 It allows you to recognize and understand your emotions while realizing how they can affect others.

 The bonds created through our programs and classes are at the core of our studio.
-With strong relationships having a significant (positive) effect on mental health, dance can be the perfect place to foster these relationships.
+Strong relationships have a significant (positive) effect on mental health, and dance can be the perfect place to foster these relationships.

 Dance as Expression